-The department upholds the standards of professional chaplaincy set forth by the Association of Professional Chaplains (APC) and encourages all students to complete Clinical Pastoral Education (CPE) or other clinical practicum experiences appropriate to their future work setting.
+The department upholds the standards of professional chaplaincy set forth by the Association of Professional Chaplains (APC) and the Association of Theological Schools (ATS).
+Students are encouraged to complete Clinical Pastoral Education (CPE) or other clinical practicum experiences appropriate to their future work setting.
 These professional standards and trainings ensure that students gain hands-on experience in spiritual care and are ready to enter the world as professional Buddhist chaplains upon graduation.